-Reports of Sexual Assault Received by Carleton College - Calendar Year 2017
+Reports of Sexual Assault Received by Carleton College - Calendar Year 2019

-Reports, investigations, and outcomes Number of cases Additional information Reported to Carleton 24 This category includes any reported incident where a Carleton student or employee was a reporting party or a responding party, even if the other party was not a Carleton student or employee and/or the reported incident was not connected to any college property or program.
-Some reported incidents occurred prior to 2016.
-Investigated 15 Carleton investigates all reports of sexual misconduct it receives, when we receive enough information to make an investigation possible.
+Reports, investi gations , and outcom es Numb er of case s Additi onal inform ation Reported to Carleton 23 This category includes any reported incident where a Carleton student or employee was a reporting party or a responding party, even if the other party was not a Carleton student or employee and/or the reported incident was not connected to any college property or program.
+Some reported incidents occurred prior to 2019.

+Investigated 20 Carleton investigates all reports of sexual misconduct it receives, when we receive enough information to make an investigation possible.
 An investigation may range from follow-up with affected parties to obtain additional information and inquire about a potential complainant's wishes, to a complete, formal investigation by the college investigator if the complainant chooses that option.
 Support and accommodation are available to a reporter/potential complainant even if that individual chooses not to pursue a formal investigation and adjudication.
-The number of investigated incidents will generally be less than the number of reported incidents for a variety of reasons: • Some reporting parties prefer not to respond to a follow up inquiry after a report has been made.
-The college follows the wishes of the reporting party unless an alleged incident appears to pose an ongoing safety risk to the individual or to the Carleton community (which rarely happens). • Some incidents are reported by a third party (e.g. a faculty member, staff member, or another student) rather than by the person who experienced the alleged misconduct.
-The college always contacts the affected individual to offer support, assistance, and the option of a formal investigation, but in some cases the affected individual does not respond. • Some incidents cannot be investigated because there is insufficient information to permit further follow up (e.g., the reporting party does not know, or chooses not to disclose, the identity of the responding party). • Some incidents cannot be investigated because the college has no Some incidents cannot be investigated because the college has no authority to investigate (e.g., the other party has no connection to the college and the incident did not occur on Carleton property or in a Carleton program).
+The number of investigated incidents will generally be less than the number of reported incidents for a variety of reasons: Some reporting parties prefer not to respond to a follow up inquiry after a report has been made.
+The college follows the wishes of the reporting party unless an alleged incident appears to pose an ongoing safety risk to the individual or to the Carleton community (which rarely happens).
+Some incidents are reported by a third party (e.g. a faculty member, staff member, or another student) rather than by the person who experienced the alleged misconduct.
+The college always contacts the affected individual to offer support, assistance, and the option of a formal investigation, but in some cases the affected individual does not respond.
+Some incidents cannot be investigated because there is insufficient information to permit further follow up (e.g., the reporting party does not know, or chooses not to disclose, the identity of the responding party.
+Some incidents cannot be investigated because the college has no authority to investigate (e.g., the other party has no connection to the college and the incident did not occur on Carleton property or in a Carleton program).